-Either their PhD Dissertation Advisors or Program Directors, Ross Cagan, PhD, Associate Dean, Graduate School of Biomedical Sciences or Basil Hanss, PhD, Associate Dean, Graduate School of Biomedical Sciences; Janice Gabrilove, MD, Director, Clinical Research Education Programs (CRTP, MSCR & PhD); Nils Hennig, MD, PhD, MPH, Director, Graduate Program in Public Health (MPH, MD-MPH); Randi Zinberg, MS, MS, CGC, Director, Graduate Program in Genetic Counseling.
+Either their PhD Dissertation Advisors or Program Directors, Ross Cagan, PhD, Senior Associate Dean, Graduate School of Biomedical Sciences or Basil Hanss, PhD, Interim Dean, Graduate School of Biomedical Sciences; Janice Gabrilove, MD, Director, Clinical Research Education Programs (CRTP, MSCR & PhD); Nils Hennig, MD, PhD, MPH, Director, Graduate Program in Public Health (MPH, MD-MPH); Randi Zinberg, MS, MS, CGC, Director, Graduate Program in Genetic Counseling.

 MD/PhD students not hooded by their PhD dissertation advisor will be hooded by Margaret H. Baron, MD, PhD, MD/PhD Program Director.

 Once you are on stage, walk up to your hooder and hand him/her your hood, then turn and face the audience while being hooded.
 After the hooding you may shake hands, receive your degree and walk off stage to return to your assigned seat.